Kids In Need Foundation: Supply A Teacher

+Teacher Resource Center

+The nonprofit has a teacher resource center, which as of 2025, serves 15,000 educators in Minnesota.
+The center has resources and supplies for teachers to use in their classrooms and is sponsored in part by the Minnesota Vikings and Pepsi.
+Teachers at schools where more than 50% of students qualify for free and reduced lunch are able to come to the center quarterly to get free supplies.
+The center was previously located in Roseville, Minnesota, however, in July 2025, the organization expanded to a 74,000-square-foot facility in Little Canada, Minnesota.
+In 2026, the foundation gifted $1 million worth of supplies to teachers.

 National Network of Resource Centers (2020)

 KINF partners with 42 organizations across the country to help distribute much-needed school supplies to students who would otherwise go without.

 These organizations focus on schools with high percentages of students enrolled in the federal free and reduced lunch program.
-With the generous support of donors, sponsors, and national product partners, KINF supplys them with the basic tools needed to learn and succeed in school.
+With the generous support of donors, sponsors, and national product partners, KINF supplies them with the basic tools needed to learn and succeed in school.